Study Overview

 A description of this study will be available on http://www.ClinicalTrials.gov as required by U.S. law.
 This web site will not include information that can identify you.
 At most, the web site will include a summary of the results.
 You can search this web site at any time.

 There is no compensation for using the app.
 Compensation is offered in the form of gift cards only for completing the assessments and will depend on how participants engage with the study.
-You will receive $25 for each of the five weekly assessments you complete ($125).
-After these assessments, there will be four symptom and functioning follow-up assessments.
+If enrolled into the study, you will receive $25 for each of the five weekly assessments you complete ($125).
+After these assessments, there will be three symptom and functioning follow-up assessments.
 These will be completed remotely.
-You will receive $15 per assessment (which we expect will take approximately 15 minutes each) with completion bonuses increasing for each additional follow-up assessment (i.e., $0, $5, $10, $25) for a total of $100 if all the follow-up assessments are completed.
+You will receive $15 per assessment (which we expect will take approximately 15 minutes each) with completion bonuses increasing for each additional follow-up assessment (i.e., $10, $15, $30) for a total of $100 if all the follow-up assessments are completed.
 Total compensation will be $225 for all assessment visits.
 Discontinuing this study will have no bearing on your relationship with the University of Texas.
+If you are determined ineligible to participate further in the study during your first in-person visit, you may be compensated up to $15.
+Compensation for in-person screening starts at $5 and increases based on the amount of time and effort spent during the screening process.